 In 2013, a proposal at the state level called for an expansion of the sales tax.
 The sales tax would have applied to virtually every business service – including commercial rent, real estate management fees, and parking lots and garages.

 In 2022, BOMA Greater Cleveland redoubled efforts at the state level, contributing to the signage of major legislation benefitting the commercial real estate industry.
 Wins include HB 126, a bill prohibiting the predatory practice of litigation and side deals on property tax valuations by school districts.
 SB 225 was also signed into law following strong support from BOMA – doubling the amount of funding available to both the Historical Rehabilitation Tax Credit and the Opportunity Zone Tax Credit programs.

 Setting aside the plethora of services that BOMA Greater Cleveland members utilize on a daily basis, this was a direct threat to the commercial real estate industry.
 Organizations like BOMA Greater Cleveland banded together to convince the legislature to kill the legislation.

 Infrastructure – Dedication to improving our region’s infrastructure is vital to the future of BOMA Greater Cleveland and the commercial real estate industry.

-Water Department – We are continually monitoring for consistent, accurate, and timely billing.
+City Departments – We are continually monitoring for consistent, accurate, and timely city services.
 Be sure to let us know if you experience any difficulties.